Renewing your driving licence entitlement for larger vehicles, minibuses or buses at age 65

 How to renew your entitlement

 Approximately two months before the expiry of your driving entitlement, the Driver & Vehicle Agency (DVA) will send you a DL1R: ‘application for renewal of lorry and bus entitlement’ form.
-A DLM1: ‘medical examination report’ form is also required.
-These are available from local vehicle licensing offices, MOT centres or directly from DVA by emailing your request to firstname.lastname@example.org
+A DLM1: ‘medical examination report’ form is also required if you are over the age of 45.
+These are available from MOT test centres or directly from DVA by emailing your details to:

-Please note: the issuing of DL1R forms is a courtesy on the Agency's behalf and it is not obliged to issue reminders.
-If you haven’t received a reminder, you should instead obtain a DL1 from a main Post Office® branch, local vehicle licensing office, MOT centre or directly from DVA by emailing your request to email@example.com
+If you haven’t received a reminder, you should obtain a DL1‘application for renewal of a driving licence' from a main Post Office® branch, MOT test centre or directly from DVA by emailing your details to:

 Basic Disclosure Certificates (PCV entitlement only)

-All applications for provisional PCV driver’s licences must, therefore, be accompanied by a Basic Disclosure Certificate (BDC).
-BDC's will also be required when renewing PCV driver’s licences.
+All applications for Passenger-Carrying Vehicles (PCV) drivers' licences must be accompanied by a Basic Disclosure Certificate (BDC).
 Where the applicant is aged over 65 years, or where the ordinary driving licence is issued for periods of three years or less, a BDC will only be required on renewal of the ordinary driving licence, and no more frequently than every three years.

 BDC's, which can be obtained from Access NI, will show details of all convictions considered to be unspent under the Rehabilitation of Offenders (Northern Ireland) Order 1978, or state that no such convictions were found.

 You should note that while a conviction will not necessarily prevent you from being issued with a licence, some serious convictions may lead to a refusal.
 Where a licence is refused, you may make an appeal under Article 76 of the Road Traffic (Northern Ireland) Order 1981.